Bookmark saved

 "Nothing.
 I was just... thinking."

-She was lying.
-Chelsea knew it instantly.
 Two years of caring for this child, two years of watching her grow and change and carry weights no nine-year-old should carry—Chelsea could see it.
 The way she didn't quite meet Chelsea's eyes.
 The slight tension in her shoulders.
-The too-casual tone that masked something deeper.
+The too-casual tone.

 But she didn't push.
 Not yet.